What Is Breast Density?

 Positives: ABUS can find small, invasive, node-negative cancers missed by mammography.
 ABUS was found to detect an additional 3.6 cancers per 1,000 women screened after mammography.When used with mammography, its effectiveness is from 94 to 97%.
 It is radiation free.

 Limitations: ABUS may identify abnormalities that are not seen on a mammogram.
 Some of these abnormalities may require additional ultrasound or biopsy.
 Remember to resist the extra anxiety of false positives because most abnormalities are not cancerous.

 Accessibility: Currently, ABUS can be found in Ontario and Alberta

 In Ontario, patients must pay out of pocket for ABUS, but some private/group insurance plans may cover part of the cost.
-ABUS can be found in downtown Toronto and Barrie.
+ABUS can be found in downtown Toronto.